justinmichaud/js-ctf/README.md

 # 1-*.js

-Prove that rop is possible by overwriting returnPC (note: cloop makes this impossible, TODO)
+Prove that rop is possible by overwriting returnPC

 # 2-*.js